Skip to content

 Murray, who is Black American, biracial, and queer, was born in Jacksonville, Florida, and raised in Asheville, North Carolina.
 They moved to Mississippi after graduating from Yale College, having completed a fine art study abroad program at Central Saint Martins in London.
 The artist now lives in Louisiana.
 The textures, sights, smells, and sounds of the South run through Murray’s veins and in their artistry.
 “It kind of took me to leave, going to Yale, to realize that—how Southern I was.
 There’s a certain slowness and this intimacy of how people relate to each other.”
 For Murray, it feels “really specific to the South,” and they think “that intimacy has shown up in [their] work in different ways.”
 On the artist’s website, an endearing page titled “My Ancestors” features archival photographs of both Black and white matriarchs, from each parent’s side.
 Murray’s reverence for textiles leads back to those women.
 Growing up, they saw their white paternal grandmother, who spent her final years in Jacksonville, sew often, and she once made Murray a little skirt for a costume party.
 This early bond between grandmother and grandchild planted the seed for sewing in Murray’s art practice.

 Spells cast between your teeth, 2024.
-Photo by Shabez Jamal, Courtesy of ALMA | LEWIS
+Photo by Shabez Jamal, Courtesy of ALMA | LEWIS.

 Murray was raised and shaped by dynamic Black matriarchs whose ancestors migrated from the Carolinas and Georgia down to central Florida (Maitland and Winter Park).
 Their maternal grandmother, a law coach in Jacksonville, has supported attorneys and law firms for over 30 years, helping elevate their personal and professional well-being.
 Murray’s mother, an activist, founded a consulting firm advising grassroots groups and nonprofits on social justice and racial equity.
 Murray was raised in activism, which they describe as “Southern movement spaces” that organically led them to obtain a BA in African American studies from Yale in 2018.
 These two forces, activism and Black history and culture, beautifully collide in their art practice: “I feel like Black studies was such an important foundation and groundwork for my practice.”
 Black women authors and Black feminists have been foundational to the artist.
 They even had the opportunity to learn directly from renowned poet Elizabeth Alexander, who was Murray’s professor at Yale.
 Murray also finds Gwendolyn Brooks’s poetry to be vital, to inspire titles for things “or just to find splices of language that feel like they give language to what I’m trying to do.”
 Additionally, Murray shares familial ties with none other than Zora Neale Hurston, who was raised in Eatonville, Florida, the first all-Black town in the US.